What Can I Ride?

 If an electrically assisted cycle does not meet all three of the above requirements of an EAPC, then in order to be ridden on the road, it would be classed as a moped or motorcycle, meaning that the rider would need a specific driving licence category and approved motorcycle crash helmet, and the vehicle would need to be road taxed, type approved, MOT'd and covered by motor insurance.

-It's worth noting that if you use something classed as a "moped" or "motorcycle", even if it just looks like an electric bike, you'd not be allowed to ride on cycle paths.
+It's also worth noting that if you use something classed as a "moped" or "motorcycle", (even if it just looks like an electric bike) you are not allowed to ride on cycle paths.

-Not all of these requirements apply if the vehicle is used solely on private land, however the definition of private land is where the public does not have general access.
-As you can imagine, your local supermarket car park does not count as private land for the purposes of the Road Traffic Act!
+Not all of these requirements apply if the vehicle is used solely on private land, however to meet the definition of private land, it has to be somewhere (like your own field) where the public does not have general access.
+As you can imagine, although "privately owned", under the Road Traffic Act, your local supermarket car park doesn't count as private land!

 More details around the legal aspects of electric bikes can be found on the UK Government website.